AkchurinDA/Fortuna.jl/docs/src/SensitivityProblems.md

 nothing # hide
 ```

-Similar to sensitivity problem of type I, sensitivity problem of type II are solved using the same `solve()` function as shown in the example below.
+Similar to sensitivity problems of type I, sensitivity problems of type II are solved using the same `solve()` function as shown in the example below.

 ```@example 1
 # Perform the sensitivity analysis:
 Solution = solve(Problem)
+println("∇β   = $(Solution.∇β)  ")
 println("∇PoF = $(Solution.∇PoF)")
-println("∇β   = $(Solution.∇β)")
 ```

 ## API